jeffc/nrf52-watch-firmware/lib/adafruit_sharpmem/README.txt

 which require 9 bits to address their lines.
 The original readme is included as README_ADAFRUIT.txt.
 The code can be found at https://github.com/adafruit/Adafruit_SHARP_Memory_Display/

+Why does it have to be in lib/ with header guards instead of lib_nrf ?
+It just does.
+PlatformIO's dependency graph outsmarted me otherwise.